Arne, Dorset

 Arne is a village and civil parish in Dorset, England, situated 4 mi east of Wareham.
 The local travel links are located at Wareham railway station.
-Bournemouth International Airport is 11 mi away.
+Bournemouth Airport is 11 mi away.
 The main road through the village is Arne Road connecting Arne to Wareham.
 The village is situated on the Arne Peninsula, which protrudes into Poole Harbour opposite the town of Poole.

 Toponymy

 The name "Arne" is first recorded in 1268.
 It probably derives from the ærn meaning a house or building.
 Alternatively, it may derive from hær (dative plural hærum) meaning "at the heaps of stones" or "at the tumuli".

 History

 Evidence of prehistoric human activity within the civil parish consists of 19 barrows and the remains of 4 linear dykes.

 The most significant of the barrows is the 'King's Barrow' at Stoborough, which probably dates from the Early Bronze Age.
 The dykes are on Worgret Heath; they are undated but analogy with similar structures elsewhere suggests Romano-British origins.
 In the Roman period there was also a salt industry of significant size on the shore of Poole Harbour.

 Arne village is not recorded in the Domesday Book.
 The earliest record of the village is from 1285, though the parish church, which consists of a single-cell chancel and nave, dates from around 1200, and has not been substantially altered since, though it was restored in the 19th century and in 1952.

 The village was owned by the wealthy Shaftesbury Abbey until its dissolution in 1539, but was never a large village, and by 1894 its population was only 123.
 A school had been opened in the village in 1832, but the shrinking population forced it to close in 1922.